1

 Several movie theaters lined up across the pond.

-In the pond, countless reflections of electric lights were cast, of course.
+In the pond, countless shadows of electric lights were reflected.

-The upper body of the boy standing to the left of the pond.
+The upper body of the boy stood to the left of the pond.

-The boy’s hat was suddenly blown into the pond by the wind.
+The boy's hat was blown into the pond by a sudden gust of wind.

-After much flustering, the boy turned this way and began to walk.
+After flailing about in panic, he turned this way and began walking.

 35